QUICK TRAIL FACTS

 You’ll see a few mediocre views along the way, which makes the summit, a dramatic rocky point, so splendid.
 There are views all around, of Sugarloaf, the next Bigelow peak, Flagstaff Lake, and mountains.

 In the winter, you’ll probably have to park a little farther away from the trailhead, adding just .2 miles to your walk.
-No biggie.
 Also, for the first 1.5 miles or so, you’ll likely hear, and occasionally see, the nearby Stratton mill.
 It was producing a sweet odor the day we were there.